FHP: Driver arrested after road rage shooting on I-95 in Nassau County

-NASSAU COUNTY, Fla. — The Florida Highway Patrol says a road rage incident on I-95 in Nassau County ended with gunfire and an arrest on Tuesday afternoon.
+NASSAU COUNTY, Fla. — Authorities are warning drivers to be patient following a road rage shooting on I-95 in Nassau County.

+Florida troopers said one man started shooting at another car during Tuesday’s evening commute, causing a shutdown on the highway.

+“There’s families driving up and down this road and everything,” said driver Chris Cooley.
+“They need to take that business somewhere else.”

 According to FHP, one driver pulled alongside the other and fired a gun toward the second vehicle.

-The targeted driver swerved into the left lane and onto the shoulder to avoid the shots, then stopped and called for help.

-Troopers confirmed the truck was hit by a bullet near the passenger door, but no one was hurt.
+Investigators said the truck was hit by a bullet, but no one was hurt.

-Witnesses and the victim helped authorities identify the suspect’s vehicle, which led troopers to the company that owned it.

-The driver was arrested and charged with aggravated assault with a deadly weapon.
+After the shooting, Florida troopers said the suspect kept driving north.
+It wasn’t until he was in Georgia that he was stopped and arrested.

+And this is not the only shooting we’ve seen on the highway recently.
+Just last week, there was a quadruple shooting on I-10 in Jacksonville.
+It left one person dead and three others hurt.

 [DOWNLOAD: Free Action News Jax app for alerts as news breaks]